What else is a window

 Gallery Hours: Saturday 12-5pm and by private appointment

-The School of Art + Design at Portland State University is pleased to announce What else is a window, a solo exhibition of new work by MFA candidate Carlin Brown at Melanie Flood Projects.
+Melanie Flood Projects pleased to announce What else is a window, a solo exhibition of new work by Carlin Brown.

 Brown’s photographs and sculptural objects use materials which respond to the physical experience of the screen as an entryway’s threshold, a reflective pool of light, or a mediated virtual.
 The window opens onto a world beyond— it is where surface meets depth, where transparency meets its barriers.
 The window is also a frame, a proscenium: its edges hold a view in place.

 The computer window is a screen within a screen, nested and stacked on its desktop like structural frames.
 It shifts the window’s metaphor from a singular frame to a repetitive many.
 By stripping mirrors of their reflections and scrubbing the image’s surface with a virtual-brush, the seductive qualities of metallic paper and panes of glass recall familiar experiences.
 This exhibition calls for the viewer to be present and offline, a replacement for the screen.